luis486/az-modular/README.md

 Once the variables are defined, we'll assign values to them in the terraform.tfvars file:

-name_function = "virtualMachineGSB"
+name_function = "virtualMachineLM"
 location      = "East US"
-username      = "usernamegsb"
+username      = "luis486"
 Step 4

 We define the provider in our providers.tf file: